ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 the implementation process for developers, enabling easier support for diverse attestation technologies.
-For instance, a Relying Party application implementer does not need to parse attestation-related messages, such as Evidence from Attesters on IoT devices with Trusted Platform Modules or servers using confidential computing hardware like Intel Trust Domain Extensions (TDX).
+For instance, a Relying Party application implementer does not need to parse attestation-related messages, such as Evidence from Attesters on IoT devices with Trusted Platform Modules (TPM) or servers using confidential computing hardware like Intel Trust Domain Extensions (TDX).
 Instead, they can leverage the CMW format, remaining agnostic to the specific attestation technology.